 Strap on some snowshoes and hit the trails.
 It's great exercise, and they may take you to places you wouldn't normally go.
 A place that offers groomed trails: the Mt.
 Washington Valley Ski Touring and Snowshoe Center in Intervale.

-Taste the Clams at Tinkers, Ice Cream at the Puritan
+Taste the Ice Cream at the Puritan

 Watch the Vessels Stop Traffic